 - PSAE 512 Senior Seminar and Thesis

-Students must take another six (6) credit hours of electives, which may include courses cross-listed with other departments.
+Students must take another fifteen (15) credit hours of electives, one of which must be an economics course.

 The Department of Political Science and Economics also offers two minors open to students of all majors: